Title

 The Bureau of Immigration mandates strict adherence to Supreme Court Circular No. 39-97 for the issuance of Hold Departure Orders, ensuring that such orders include specific personal and case details to protect the right to travel.

-The HDO must specify the exact nature of the case for which it was issued.
+The HDO must state the specific nature of the case.

 Analyze Cases Smarter, Faster